diogro/expressionVariance-manuscript/main.md

 __Drafts:__

 - Gene expression variance is predictive of biological function.
-- High and low variance genes are enriched for terms that are consistent with base organismal functions and gene x environment interactions.
+- High and low variance genes are enriched for terms that are consistent with base organismal functions and interacting with the environment.
 - How do different GO terms differ in their underlying variation?
 - Differences in gene expression variance can be driven by experimental features, so care must be taken when designing experiments focused on finding gene expression differences.
 - Tissue differences in gene expression variance are an unexplored field.
 - Gene expression variance can be partially explained by genetic variation and genetic associations between gene expression.
-- Functional stuff?
-I'm missing what the functional mapping is giving us.

 \footnotesize